Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

 How to Store: There are a few options to keep clarified butter.
 First, you can cover and store at room temperature for up to 7 days.
 You can cover and keep it in the refrigerator for up to 14 days.
 Lastly, you can cover and keep it in the freezer for up to 6 months.

-It’s important to keep the heat fairly low so that the butter doesn’t burn.
+- It’s important to keep the heat fairly low, so the butter doesn’t burn.

 Recipes to Use It In